 6. Have him fetch objects that you throw so he can use his mouth muscles as well as his limbs

 A variety of different exercises is the best way to gain muscle; bending to fetch a ball, tugging a toy or running a treadmill all use different muscle groups, so mix it up a bit

 7. Get more protein in your dog’s diet

 A high protein diet is essential for dogs doing intense training as they will burn more calories.
 Feeding the proper diet will help them cope with regular conditioning routines,

 8. Find a toy that is just right for your pup

-Toys can help your dog get more exercise too, tug of war, for example, is an excellent game for resistance training, as are spring poles
+Toys can help your dog get more exercise too.
+Tug of war, for example, is an excellent game for resistance training, as are spring poles

 9. Keep an eye on their weight and adjust accordingly

-Just like us, an overweight dog is prone to all sorts of health issues such as heart disease and diabetes, so it’s vital to keep an eye on their weight.
+Like us, an overweight dog is prone to all sorts of health issues such as heart disease and diabetes, so it’s vital to keep an eye on their weight.
 Exercises for overweight dogs need to be researched too.

 10. Try to avoid walking them in the heat or cold